COVID-19 Business Resources

 Employer FICA tax extensions to pay: The CARES Act allows employers who are shut down or have lost 50% of their revenue to defer payment of the employer portion of the social security tax (6.2% payroll).
 The IRS issued this guidance . and this article provides a useful overview.
 Your payroll service should provide you with this option now.
 This is a good option for companies facing short term cash flow issues because it is, in effect, a 0% interest loan.
 50% of the deferred amount will be due December 31, 2021 and 50% by December 31, 2022.

 Note that the IRS has issued form 7200 to allow employers to receive tax credits in advance of the quarterly 941 filing.
 Click here for more information on Form 7200

-The Unemployment provisions in the CARES Act will provide states with funding to add $600 per week to every unemployment recipient.
+The Unemployment provisions in the CARES Act will provide states with funding to add $600 per week to every unemployment recipient until the end of July 2020.
 The law also expands who can apply for benefits to include self-employed contractors.